Revisiting Discrete Soft Actor-Critic: Introduction

-To address the above challenges, in this paper, we first design test cases to replicate the failure modes of vanilla discrete SAC, exposing its inherent weaknesses regarding training instability and Q-value underestimation.
-Then, accordingly, to stabilize the training, we develop entropy-penalty on the policy optimization objective to constrain policy update; and to confine the Q value within a reasonable range, we develop double average Q-learning with Q-clip.
-We use Atari games (the default testbed for RL algorithm for discrete action space) to verify the effectiveness of our optimizations.
-We also deploy our method to the Honor of Kings 1v1 game, a large-scale MOBA game used extensively in recent RL advances \cite{ye2020supervised,ye2020mastering,ye2020towards,wei2022hokenv}, to demonstrate the scale-up capacity of our optimized discrete SAC.
+To address the above challenges, we first design test cases to replicate the failure modes of vanilla discrete SAC, exposing its inherent weaknesses regarding training instability and Q-value underestimation.
+Then, accordingly, we propose Stable Discrete SAC (SD-SAC) to stabilize the training.
+We develop an entropy penalty on the policy optimization objective to constrain policy updates.
+We also develop double average Q-learning with Q-clip to confine the Q value within a reasonable range.
+We use Atari games (the default testbed for the RL algorithm for discrete action space) to verify the effectiveness of our optimizations.
+We also deploy our method to the Honor of Kings 1v1 game, a large-scale MOBA game used extensively in recent RL advances \citep{ye2020supervised,ye2020mastering,ye2020towards,wei2022hokenv}, to demonstrate the scale-up capacity of our Stable Discrete SAC.

-To sum up, our contributions are: \begin{itemize} \item We pinpoint two failure modes of discrete SAC, regarding policy instability and underestimated Q values, respectively.
+To sum up, our contributions are: \begin{itemize} \item We pinpoint two failure modes of discrete SAC, regarding training instability and underestimated Q values.
+We find that the underlying causes are the environment's deceptive rewards and SAC's double Q learning respectively.

-\item To alleviate policy instability, we propose entropy-penalty to constrain the policy update in discrete SAC.
+\item To alleviate the training instability issue, we propose entropy-penalty to constrain the policy update in discrete SAC.

-\item To deal with the underestimation bias of Q value in discrete SAC, we propose double average Q-learning with Q-clip to estimate the state-action value.

-\item Extensive experiments on Atari games and a large-scale MOBA game show the superiority of our method.
+\item To deal with the underestimation bias of Q value in discrete SAC, we propose double average Q-learning with Q-clip to estimate the state-action value. \end{itemize} With the above contributions, we have obtained the Stable Discrete SAC (SD-SAC) algorithm.
+Extensive experiments on Atari games and a large-scale MOBA game show SD-SAC's superiority compared to baselines, with a 68\% improvement of normalized scores in Atari and around 100\% ELO increase in the Honor of Kings 1v1 game environment.